Exploring the Landscape of AI Robotics

 Hanson Robotics is another key player in the field of AI robotics.
-Most notably known for creating Sophia, the first robot to receive citizenship, Hanson Robotics' work signifies a significant leap forward in creating humanoid robots capable of mimicking human expressions and interactions.
+Most notably known for creating Sophia, the first robot to receive citizenship, Hanson Robotics' work signifies a significant leap forward in creating humanoid robots capable of mimicking human expressions, emotions and interactions.
 They believe that by developing humanoid robots, they will be able to meet the social and emotional needs of humans, as well as work alongside them in a range of settings.

 Starship Tech: Transforming Delivery Services